-The overthrow of the junta in 1991 led to stability, and freedom for Christians.
+The overthrow of the junta in 1991 led to stability and relative freedom for Christians.
 The constitution protects freedom of religion, but the government restricts this freedom, fearing that religious groups could bring about a regime change.
-Legislation limits the activities in which religious groups can engage, and non-EOC churches must register with the government.
-Also, the EOC has caused problems for members joining renewal movements or leaving for other denominations.
+Churches other than Ethiopian Orthodox must register with the government.

 Sources: BBC, Church in Chains Global Guide, Open Doors, Operation World, World Watch List